spiceai/docs/README.md

-# Spice.ai documentation
+# Spice.ai OSS documentation

-If you are looking to explore the Spice.ai documentation, please go to the documentation website:
+If you are looking to explore the Spice.ai OSS documentation, please go to the documentation website:

 [**https://docs.spiceai.org**](https://docs.spiceai.org)